What is gestational diabetes and why does it develop?

 Gestational diabetes is a form of diabetes mellitus that appears for the first time in the 2nd or 3rd trimester of pregnancy [1].
-Your body produces insulin, but hormones secreted by the placenta partially block its action.
+Your body produces insulin, but the hormones secreted by the placenta partially block its action.
 When your pancreas cannot produce enough insulin to compensate for this increased resistance, your blood glucose rises above normal values [2].

 How does gestational diabetes differ from other types?